Prospect for measurement of the CP-violating phase $\phi_s$ in the $B_{s}\rightarrow J/\psi \phi$ channel at a future Z factory: Estimation of precision on the future factory

-The vertex information is another power variable to supress the backgrounds.
+The combinatorial background events that pass the invariant mass selection criteria are further suppressed by using vertex information.
 In the background events, the fake $B_{s}$ candidates come from four arbitrarily combined tracks, two of which are lepton tracks and two of which are hadron tracks.
-Lepton usually has a large impact parameter and hadron has a small impact parameter.
+The lepton usually has a large impact parameter, and the hadron has a small one.
 It is difficult to reconstruct a high-quality vertex with arbitrarily combined tracks.
-The $\chi_{xy}^2$ is used to measure the quality of the vertex reconstruction, where
+The $D_{xy}^2$ is used to measure the quality of the vertex reconstruction, where

 The $d_{xy}$ in the formula represents the distance from the reconstructed vertex to the track in the plane perpendicular to the beam direction.
-The vertex $\chi_{xy}^2$ of signal is usually very small.
-And the $\chi_{xy}^2$ of background is distributed over a large range.
-With a very loose cut at $\chi_{xy}^2 < 0.1~\mathrm{mm^2}$, $95\%$ of the signals are selected and $99.2\%$ of the backgrounds are discarded.
+The $D_{xy}^2$ distributions of the signal and background are shown in Fig.~\ref{fig:chi2}.
+The vertex $D_{xy}^2$ of signal is usually very small.
+And the $D_{xy}^2$ of background is distributed over an extensive range.
+With a very loose cut at $D_{xy}^2 < 0.1~\mathrm{mm^2}$, $95\%$ of the signals are selected and $99.2\%$ of the backgrounds are discarded.

-With a combination of invariant mass and vertex cut, the acceptance $\times$ efficiency of the signal are $75\%$, and the background is controlled in the $1\%$ of the signal level.
+By employing a combination of invariant mass and vertex cut, the acceptance $\times$ efficiency of the signal is 75\%, while the background is maintained at 1\% of the signal level.

+Due to potential particle misidentification, a small peaking background may be present in the signal region.
+Implementing a strict threshold on the hadron ID can reduce this peaking background; however, it would also result in diminished efficiency.
+This loss of efficiency is not considered in the present analysis due to the excellent PID performances of the CEPC.

+At CEPC, the electron tracking performance is as good as that of muon tracking.
+The $J/\Psi$ could be reconstructed via the $J/\Psi\rightarrow e^+e^-$ channel as well.
+Consequently, the total effective sample size is considered to be roughly twice as much as when only the $J/\Psi\rightarrow \mu^+\mu^-$ decay channel is considered.